MansiBhati/blog/_posts/2020-06-12-Hartree-Fock-SCF.md

 ### Step3: Calculation of orthogonalising matrix.
 The S-1/2 matrix.

-1. Read the overlap integral file and store them as a numpy array.
+1. Read the overlap integral file and store them as a NumPy array.

 1. Diagonalising the overlap matrix S.